Callam7/LottoPipeline/README.md

 # Lotto Generator

-**Author's Note**
-This project will not predict lottery numbers with perfect accuracy.
-It’s a proof of concept to test ideas, build a scalable pipeline, and see how far different methods can push results against noisy, pseudo-random data.
+** Author’s Note **

+Before anything else: this project does **not** guarantee lottery predictions.
+Lotto NZ is a heavily regulated system, independently audited, and engineered to be fair at all times.
+Nothing in this repository overrides that fact, and nothing here should be treated as a promise of “winning numbers.”
+This project exists as a technical experiment — not a loophole.

-It started as a challenge to the claim that Lotto is “just random.”
-While draws are unpredictable, they follow fixed rules — main numbers 1–40, Powerball 1–10 — which makes them pseudo-random.
-That means patterns can be measured and methods applied to guide number selection.
+It started as a personal challenge to the idea that Lotto is “just random.”
+The rules never change: main numbers 1–40, Powerball 1–10.
+That makes it pseudo-random rather than chaotic.
+If anything meaningful exists in the structure, it should be measurable; if nothing exists, proving that is valuable too.
+What began as a small script grew into a full analytical and machine-learning pipeline designed to test structure, extract behavior, and see how far adaptive modelling can be pushed against a system intentionally designed to resist prediction.

-The project has since shifted toward laying the groundwork for a self-editing adaptive model.
-The idea is for the system to train on historical data, evaluate its own performance, and adjust over time.
-This hasn’t been reached yet, but the current pipeline is built to allow it.
+Over time the project shifted from “generate numbers” to a much larger goal: building the foundations of a self-adapting model — something capable of training on its own history, monitoring its performance, and modifying its own internal logic when needed.
+Lotto simply provides a stable sandbox to explore those ideas.

+As for the tools behind it: Python is my preferred language and the one I’m most fluent in.
+I know enough about other languages to an extent, such as C#, C++, Kotlin, SQL, and typescript, but Python gives me just a bit more flexibility, clarity, and ecosystem support required for something this experimental.

 ---